Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (a) consider and decide on the appointment and terms of engagement of the internal audit service (and the head of internal audit, if applicable), the audit fee, the provision of non-audit services by the internal auditors and any questions of resignation or dismissal of the internal auditors;

-(b) monitor annually the performance and effectiveness of internal auditors, including any matters affecting their objectivity;
+(b) monitor annually the performance and effectiveness of internal auditors, including any matters affecting their independence and objectivity;

 (c) review the internal auditors' audit risk assessment, strategy and audit plan;